 With the ANSI keyboard layout, you won’t have to stretch over two keys to reach the enter key, which makes typing not just easier, but faster.

-Left Shift Key Placement
+Left Shift Key Accessibility

 On the ANSI keyboard layout, the left shift key is closer to your left pinky finger, making it easier to reach.

 Unlike the ISO keyboard layout, where you have to make a conscious effort to jump over the extra key, you can conveniently reach the left shift key with minimum effort.

 The ANSI keyboard layout’s keypads are more common than the ISO keyboard layout keypads, making them more available for users to acquire easily.